-Also very excited to hear Kevin Harrington of Shark Tank present tomorrow.
-I have been listening to his book on my flight down here.
+I’m also very excited to hear Kevin Harrington of Shark Tank present tomorrow.
+I have been reading his book on my flight down here.
 He has had a crazy life in business.
 I will do the workout below in the hotel gym when I am done with my presentation.
 No, you don’t need a gym to do the workout.
 You need your body weight.

 Rick Kaselj, MS

-This workout is called the around the world bodyweight routine.
+This workout is called the ‘Around the World’ Bodyweight Workout.

-Alright let’s go ahead and do 50 jumping jacks, at 10 were going to increase the pace, at 20 we’re going to slow down the pace a little bit and once we hit 30 we’re going to jump back up a bit.
-At 40 slow down the pace.
-Jumping jacks are a great exercise, just to get that whole body warmed up loosened up before you start the work out.
+Alright, let’s go ahead and do 50 jumping jacks.
+At 10, we’re going to increase the pace.
+And at 20, we’re going to slow down the pace a little bit, and once we hit 30, we’re going to jump back up a bit.
+Then at 40, slow down the pace.
+Jumping jacks are a great exercise to get your whole body warmed up and loosened before starting your workout.

-Make sure you’ve got your breath, control your breath throughout the whole routine.
+Make sure you control your breath throughout the whole routine.

-We’re going to start off with forward hip circles, you may not know this exercise however, a normal hip dip is where you come down and come up, we’re actually going to do 10 hip circles.
-Come forward with the hips down and back up.
-Go ahead and do 10 of them, just follow along with me.
+We’re going to start with forwarding hip circles.
+You may not know this exercise.
+A normal hip dip is where you lower down and raise.
+Instead, we’re going to do ten hip circles.
+Come forward with your hips, move down, and then back up.
+Go ahead and do 10 of them with me.

 Hip Circles Right Side

-This is working the shoulder, this is working the core, you’re using the legs to stabilize your body, try to come as low as you can, you can even tap the ground if you want to.
-After 10 you’re going to go ahead and switch sides.
+This works your shoulder, core, and legs to stabilize your body; try to dip as low as you can, even tapping the ground with your hip if you want to.
+After 10, switch sides.

 Hip Circles Left Side

+Just a note on the hip circles: This exercise might not be appropriate for people with back pain.
 (This is Rick.
-Just a note on the hip circles.
-For people with back pain, this exercise might not be appropriate.
 If you have any strain or pain in the lower back, regress this exercise to a side plank.)

-Now we are going to move into the leg portion.
-This is a workout routine you can do as an interval style, you can do this whole set that I will be bringing you through and then you can do a rest and then go ahead and do the whole thing again that is totally fine depending on your fitness level.
+Now we are going to move into the leg portion of the workout.
+This is a workout routine you can do as an interval style.
+You can do this whole set I will be going through, and then you can rest.
+Then, do the whole thing again, depending on your fitness level.

-Alright this first one is called rolled back which is actually a Tai Chi however, we are doing it as a strengthening exercise.
-We will be doing 10 reps, this is like a lunge but it is a rolling lunge.
-Then switch legs and complete another 10 reps. then complete in a forward motion 10 reps each leg.
-If you start to feel pain in your knee or you are not feeling comfortable, adjust your posture, bring your feet out wider if you want.
+Alright, this first one is called a Roll Back, which is actually a Tai Chi move.
+However, we are doing it as a strengthening exercise.
+We will be doing ten reps.
+This is like a lunge, but it is a rolling lunge.
+Then switch legs and complete another ten reps.
+Then complete them in a forward motion, ten reps each leg.
+If you start feeling pain in your knee or are not feeling comfortable, adjust your posture and widen your stance if you want.

-Take 30 seconds to relax, do some hops if you want to keep that blood flow moving, now we are working our upper body.
+Take 30 seconds to relax.
+Do some hops if you want to keep that blood flow moving.

-We did our core with the hip circles, did our legs with those rollbacks and cross forwards and now we are working on our upper body.
+We did our core with the hip circles, our legs with those rollbacks and cross forwards, and now we are working on our upper body.

-Alright go straight to the ground get your body going this is around the world push-ups.
-We will be doing a different style but still 10 reps.
+Alright, go straight to the ground and get your body moving in Around the World Push Ups.
+We will be doing a different style, but still ten reps.

-Get up in the normal push-up position, make sure that your back is straight, move forward on your toes, going down doing the push-up and then walking back, around the world push-ups.
+Get into the normal push-up position, ensuring your back is straight.
+Move forward on your toes, going down in the push-up, then walking back in an Around the World Push-Up.

-This is not just working your chest, it’s working your shoulders and triceps.
-After completing 10 reps forward you will be completing in a backwards motion 10 reps, if you don’t want to walk backwards that is fine just make a movement with your toes.
+This is not only working your chest; it’s working your shoulders and triceps.
+After completing ten reps forward, you will complete ten reps in a backward motion.
+If you don’t want to walk backward, that is fine.
+Instead, move with your toes.

-Alright, we are going to go straight into push-ups around the world push-ups in a different plane.
-10 reps in each direction.
+Alright, we will go straight into push-ups – Around the World Push Ups in a different plane.
+We will do ten reps in each direction.

-That was the around the world bodyweight routine.
-We worked our core, we worked our thighs and our legs and we worked our upper body.
-But we didn’t do it in one plane that’s where a lot of people fall short.
-They think they are just building strength in one plane, but remember our body is a fully working unit.
-It’s got muscles in lots of different places go ahead in work it on different planes.
+That was the Around the World Bodyweight Workout.
+We worked our core, our thighs and our legs, and our upper body.
+But we didn’t do it in one plane, as that’s where many people fall short.
+They think they are just building strength in one plane, but remember, our body is a fully working unit.
+It’s got muscles in many different places, so go ahead and work it on different planes.

-There you go, I hope you enjoyed the Around the World Bodyweight Workout!
+There you go; I hope you enjoyed the Around the World Bodyweight Workout!

-Now, if you liked the above workout, then check out the Combat Bundle for a whole bunch more workouts like it….
+Now, if you liked the above workout, check out the Combat Bundle for a whole bunch more workouts like it.